 Educational Terms to Know

-- Click here for a list of some of these terms that a parent might encounter when seeking a public or private school for their child.
+View this Tulsa Kids list to see some of these terms that a parent might encounter when seeking a public or private school for their child.

 Building Good Attendance Habits and Reading